misiektoja/steam_monitor/README.md

 ### Storing Secrets

 It is recommended to store secrets like `STEAM_API_KEY`, `SMTP_PASSWORD`, `WEBHOOK_URL` or `NTFY_ACCESS_TOKEN` as either an environment variable or in a dotenv file.

+Both work on their own.
+An exported environment variable is applied whether or not a dotenv file exists, and a value exported in your shell overrides the same name in the dotenv file.
+Run with `--verbose` to see which of the two supplied each secret.

 Set environment variables using `export` on **Linux/Unix/macOS/WSL** systems: